gordonbrander/iter/README.md

 Map, filter and transform lazy iterators.

-iter offers the familiar `map()`, `filter()`, etc but with a twist: rather than transforming tables, iter transforms the values in iterators.
+iter offers the familiar `map()`, `filter()`, etc but with a twist: rather than transforming tables, iter transforms the iterator.
 Transformations are lazy and no work is done until iterator is consumed (usually with a `for` loop).
+This is faster and more memory efficient, since items are transformed one-by-one as iterator is consumed and no interim tables are created.

 ## Example